Heatstroke in Dogs and Cats: How to Spot the Signs Before It's Too Late

 - Move your pet out of the heat immediately.
 Get them into air conditioning, shade, or the coolest environment you can find.

 - Offer small amounts of cool water to drink.
-Don't force water.
-If your pet won't drink on their own, don't push it.
+Do not force water.
+If your pet will not drink on their own, do not push it.

 - Get to a veterinary urgent care clinic as fast as you can.
-Call Utah Veterinary Emergency Center at (801) 218-2227 before you leave if possible.
-Even if your pet appears to recover, internal damage such as kidney injury, clotting disorders, or GI compromise can develop hours later.
-UVEC in Herriman is equipped to run immediate bloodwork, administer IV fluid therapy, and monitor organ function in real time.
+Call Utah Veterinary Emergency Center at (801) 218-2227 before you leave if possible so we can prepare.
+Even if your pet appears to recover, internal damage — kidney injury, clotting disorders, or GI compromise — can develop hours later.

 The Biggest Mistakes We See

 One of the most common errors is assuming a pet is fine because they seem to bounce back after cooling down.
-Heatstroke triggers a systemic inflammatory response that can continue escalating even after body temperature returns to normal.
-A pet that looks better at home may be developing acute kidney failure or disseminated intravascular coagulation (DIC) internally.
-That's why veterinary evaluation after any suspected heatstroke episode is not optional; it's essential.
+Heatstroke triggers a systemic inflammatory response that can keep escalating even after body temperature returns toward normal.
+A pet that looks better at home may be developing acute kidney injury or a dangerous clotting disorder (DIC) internally.
+Veterinary evaluation after any suspected heatstroke episode is not optional — it is essential.

 Prevention: Keeping Your Pet Safe This Summer